 Self Employment Tax Lawyers in Lawrence

-In Lawrence, Kansas, some taxes are levied on employees, and deducted from their paychecks.
+In Lawrence, Massachusetts, some taxes are enforced on employees, and deducted from their paychecks.
 Most people are cognizant of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

-The total self-employment tax (note that this is totally distinct from the income tax) is set at 15.3%, if your income from self-employment in Lawrence, Kansas exceeds .
+The total self-employment tax (note that this is totally distinct from the income tax) is set at 15.3%, if your income from self-employment in Lawrence, Massachusetts exceeds .
 But, half of this tax is deducted from your income, for income tax purposes.
-Thus, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with further deductions for which you may be eligible.
-This means that, essentially, the self-employment tax rate is only 14%, as opposed to 15.3%
+So, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with further deductions for which you may be eligible.
+This means that, effectively, the self-employment tax rate is only 14%, as opposed to 15.3%